-Proposed Acquisition of Nightstar Therapeutics plc
+Acquisition of Nightstar Therapeutics plc

-In March 2019 we entered into an agreement to acquire Nightstar Therapeutics plc (NST), a clinical-stage gene therapy company focused on adeno-associated virus treatments for inherited retinal disorders.
-NST's lead asset is NSR-REP1 for the potential treatment of choroideremia, a rare, degenerative, X-linked inherited retinal disorder, which leads to blindness and has no approved treatments.
-NST's second clinical program is NSR-RPGR for the potential treatment of X-linked retinitis pigmentosa, which is a rare inherited retinal disease with no approved treatments.
+On June 7, 2019, we completed our acquisition of all of the outstanding shares of Nightstar Therapeutics plc (NST), a clinical-stage gene therapy company focused on adeno-associated virus treatments for inherited retinal disorders.
+As a result of this acquisition, we added two mid-to late-stage clinical assets, as well as preclinical programs, in ophthalmology.
+These assets include BIIB111 (formerly known as NSR-REP1), which is in Phase 3 development for the potential treatment of choroideremia, a rare, degenerative, X-linked inherited retinal disorder that leads to blindness and has no approved treatments, and BIIB112 (formerly known as NSR-RPGR), which is in Phase 2/3 development for the potential treatment of X-linked retinitis pigmentosa, which is a rare inherited retinal disease with no approved treatments.